 In the case of Nectar, it will make sure it is liquified and easily obtained, just like it would be in summer months.
 Genius.

-Best Heated Hummingbird Feeder to Use in Winter
+Best Heated Hummingbird Feeder to Buy in Canada

 The first thing to note that the feeder doesn’t actually come with the heater, its sold separately.